 NOTE: There are a few changes to this year's application.
 These were made for us to best understand your organization, as well as for reporting purposes.

-If you have any questions prior to the meeting on May 23 regarding the guidelines, application, or grant process please email email@example.com.
+If you have any questions regarding the guidelines, application, or grant process please email email@example.com.

 If you would like to be notified when future CHPP Grant applications open, please sign up for our CHPP Grant Notification email list